Traditional Culture Experience

 Experience

-- Factory Tour
+- Workshop Tour

-In the process of making Iwami Kagura masks, many layers of Sekishu washi are pasted onto a clay mold, dried, and then removed from the mold in a process called “dakkatsu” to complete the shape.
-After deactivation, the masks are painted and detailed to create a richly expressive surface.
-This process, which is rare in Japan, is used to create the richly expressive masks.
-The process and the various types of masks will be explained.
+In the process of making Iwami Kagura masks, many layers of Sekishu Washi are pasted onto a clay mold.
+After drying, the paper is removed from the mold in a process called “dakkatsu,” which completes the basic shape of the mask.After dakkatsu, the mask is painted and finely detailed, giving it its rich and expressive appearance.
+This technique, which is rare even within Japan, produces the distinctive and expressive masks of Iwami Kagura.During the tour, the production process and the various types of masks will be explained.

 - Approximately 40 minutes

-Experience Contents
+Experience Details

 - 01

-- History of Iwami Kagura masks
+- Introduction to the History of Iwami Kagura Masks

 - 02